linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 6/Week 6 Assignment Review.md

 ## WHAT HAPPENS DURING A RUN ON THE BANK?
 - Why are banks vulnerable to runs?
-	   - Banks have a substantial [[Key Rates O1s Durations and Hedging|duration]] mismatch on their balance sheet (short term liabilities and long term assets)
+	   - Banks have a substantial [duration](../../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%205/Key%20Rates%20O1s%20Durations%20and%20Hedging.md) mismatch on their balance sheet (short term liabilities and long term assets)
 - In a run customers demand their deposits back
 	   - They can because they are payable on demand